xynyx/Rose-Rocket-Scheduler/README.md

 ## How to Run

-- 1. Install dependencies in root, then client folder
+- 1. Install dependencies in root, then client folder with "npm install"
 - 2. In the root, run "npm run dev" to concurrently run both the client and api